Netcentric/cm-notify-core/README.md

 - The token is stored in the `.data` directory in the `gmail-token.json` file.
 - For GMAIL API you also need `google-credentials.json` in the `.data` directory.
 - More info in the [@netcentric/cm-notify](https://github.com/netcentric/cm-notify/docs/setup/GMAIL.md) repo.
-- This app uses `"google-auth-library": "9.15.1"` as a peer dependency.
-If you need email notifications, you need to install it as well.

 ## Environment Variables

+- Environment variables are used as a fallback if configuration is not provided in the constructor.
+- Recommended to use `.env` file for sensitive data.
 - Create a `.env` file in the root folder with the following variables:

 Minimal required envs: